DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Remittance-format.md

 | **Remittance format field**  | **Data management target** |
 :--                     |:--
-**Amount**              | Customer payment journal line entity > Credit **Reference number**    | Used to find D365 customer account and populate: Customer payment journal line entity > Ledger account <br> Account type is set to Customer.
+**Amount**              | Customer payment journal line entity > Credit **Reference number**    | Used to find D365 customer account and populate: Customer payment journal line entity > Account <br> Account type is set to Customer.
-**Description**         | Customer payment journal line entity > Description **Invoice**             | Customer payment journal line entity > Invoice <br> If Reference number is not used to find Customer, the invoice can also be used to populate: <br> Customer payment journal line entity > Ledger account
+**Description**         | Customer payment journal line entity > Description **Invoice**             | Customer payment journal line entity > Invoice <br> If Reference number is not used to find Customer, the invoice can also be used to populate: <br> Customer payment journal line entity > Account
 **Payment reference**   | Customer payment journal line entity > Payment reference **Date**                | Customer payment journal line entity > Date - If Methods of payment's **Posting date** is set to use _Remittance transaction date_